rachael-t/run-local/README.md

 ## Learning Goals

-* Use the technology I've learned over the course of the quarter to demonstrate mastery in React, Router, and asynchronous JavaScript.
+* Use the technologies I've learned over the course of the quarter to demonstrate mastery in React, Router, and asynchronous JavaScript.

 * Work within constraints to deliver a unique product for my audience which helps them in some way.